leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/parent.rst

 .. note::

-   When using :kbd:`Ctrl-P` to set parents, choosing *Bone* or *Bone Relative* will respectively clear and set the bone's *Relative Parenting* option.
-   Since *Relative Parenting* is an option that is set per bone, this influences all child objects of that bone at once.
+   When using :kbd:`Ctrl-P` to set parents, choosing "Bone" or "Bone Relative" will respectively clear and set the bone's "Relative Parenting" option.
+Since "Relative Parenting" is an option that is set per bone, this influences all child objects of that bone at once.

 Vertex Parent